Future Exhibitions and Displays

 useful + beautiful: contemporary design for the home

 Tuesday 29 April - Monday 25 August 2014.
 Admission £5/£3 concessions.

-This special exhibition will showcase the best of current and recent design for the home by both well-established industry figures and emerging talent.
-A broad range of domestic products, from furniture to wallpaper and textiles, lighting to technology, will be innovatively displayed in the museum’s temporary exhibition space, spilling out into the gardens with a display of the best in garden furniture design.
-All objects will be at the cutting-edge of contemporary domestic design, providing a glimpse into the future of what our homes may look like in years to come.
+This special exhibition will showcase a selection of cutting edge design for the home by both well-established industry figures and emerging talent.
+A broad range of domestic products, from furniture to wallpaper and textiles, lighting to technology, will be on show, spilling out into the museum’s gardens with a display of innovative garden furniture design.
+As well as highlighting local design from Hackney and London, the show will look further afield and include work by leading national and international designers.

 The Geffrye Museum has a strong track record in spotting and showcasing the most exciting makers and domestic style trends today.
 The exhibition coincides with the museum’s centenary year and celebrates one of its original purposes - to inspire the local furniture-making industry.